Themba Gorimbo

-Themba Takura Lawrence Gorimbo (born January 23, 1991) is a Zimbabwean professional mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
+Themba Takura Lawrence Gorimbo (born January 23, 1991) is a Zimbabwean professional mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship (UFC).

 Early life

 Gorimbo was born in Bikita, Zimbabwe.

 He lost his mom at the age of 12 and his dad at 13.
 He dropped out of school at the age of 16 to become a blood diamond smuggler in order to survive and take care of his younger brother.
 He was bitten by German Shepherd dogs after he was caught digging for blood diamond illegally at the mines.
 At age 17, Gorimbo fled to South Africa, where he eventually discovered mixed martial arts.
 He later bought his own plane ticket to go to the United States to pursue his MMA career.

 Mixed martial arts career

 Ultimate Fighting Championship

 Gorimbo was scheduled to make his promotional debut against Billy Goff on February 18, 2023 at UFC Fight Night 219.
 However, Goff withdrew due to undisclosed reason and was replaced by A.J.
 Fletcher.
 He lost the fight via a guillotine choke in round two.

 Gorimbo faced Takashi Sato on May 20, 2023, at UFC Fight Night 223.
 He won the fight via unanimous decision.

 Gorimbo was scheduled to face Kiefer Crosbie on February 3, 2024 at UFC Fight Night 235.
 However on January 5, it was announced that Crosbie pulled out due to an injury.
 He was replaced by Pete Rodriguez.
 He won the fight via technical knockout in round one.

 Gorimbo faced Ramiz Brahimaj on May 18, 2024, at UFC Fight Night 241.
 He won the bout by unanimous decision.

 Gorimbo faced Niko Price on October 12, 2024 at UFC Fight Night 244.
 He won the fight by unanimous decision.

 Replacing Nick Diaz who withdrew for unknown reasons, Gorimbo faced Vicente Luque on December 7, 2024 at UFC 310.
 Gorimbo lost the fight via an anaconda choke submission 52 seconds into the first round.

 Gorimbo faced Jeremiah Wells on November 1, 2025 at UFC Fight Night 263.
 He lost the fight by unanimous decision.

+Gorimbo faced Jonathan Micallef on May 2, 2026 at UFC Fight Night 275.
+He lost the fight by split decision.

+On May 22, 2026, Gorimbo announced his retirement from mixed martial arts.